Meiso Mizuhara: Collecting

-Mizuhara was one of the founders of the Japanese Philatelic Society in 1946 through which he sought to re-establish philately in Japan after the end of the Second World War and later he was instrumental in the creation of The Philatelic Museum in Mejiro, Tokyo.
+Mizuhara was one of the founders of the Japanese Philatelic Society in 1946, through which he sought to re-establish philately in Japan after the end of the Second World War.
+He later was instrumental in the creation of The Philatelic Museum in Mejiro, Tokyo.

-His collection of Chinese stamps and postal history rivalled and in some areas exceeded that of Sir Percival David, whose collection, sold by Robson Lowe between 1964 and 1975, is thought to be the most important ever assembled.
-Mizuhara's collection included items once owned by David, including material that David acquired from John A. Agnew (died 1939).
+His collection of Chinese stamps and postal history rivaled and in some areas exceeded that of Sir Percival David, whose collection, sold by Robson Lowe between 1964 and 1975, is thought to be the most important ever assembled.
+Mizuhara's collection included items once owned by David, including material that David acquired from John A. Agnew.

 Writing

 Mizuhara wrote 15 books, mainly presenting his own collections for posterity.
 His last book, completed just before his death, was his account of Korean postal history from 1884 to 1905, originally published in Japanese in 1993.
-In the forward he explained that it was partly a response to the failure of the official Japanese Post Office book celebrating the 120th anniversary of the postal service in Japan to mention Korea, despite the great effect that the Japanese have had on the history of Korea.
+In the forward he explained that the book was partly a response to the failure of the official Japanese Post Office book celebrating the 120th anniversary of the postal service in Japan to mention Korea, despite the great effect that the Japanese have had on the history of Korea.
 The book won Large Vermeil medals at the Bangkok 93, China 96 and Pacific 97 philatelic exhibitions.
 The English translation (1998) won a gold medal at Singpex 98, and a Large Vermeil medal at Italia 98.